arthastang/IoT-Implant-Toolkit/README.md

 ```

-Create [newplugin].py in corresponding folder(category) and define init attributes to add a new plugin to IoT-Implant-Toolkit.
-The framework will detect new plugin automatically when startup.
+Create [newplugin].py in corresponding folder(category) and define init attributes to add a new plugin to IoT-Implant-Toolkit.The framework will detect new plugin automatically when startup.

 ## Other tools